-Academic staff at each of the pathway member institutions – including those within my group at Edinburgh Napier University – would be pleased to hear from eligible candidates who would like to apply for a PhD place under this scheme.
+Academic staff at each of the pathway member institutions – including those within the Centre for Social Informatics at Edinburgh Napier University – would be pleased to hear from eligible candidates who would like to apply for a PhD place under this scheme.

-Applications are due for submission to the SGSSS-DTP by Friday 17th February.
-The application process is detailed at: http://www.socsciscotland.ac.uk/studentships/how_to_apply.
-The first step is to secure an offer of a PhD place and so initial contact must be made to the pathway representative at Edinburgh Napier University (Dr Laura Muir: firstname.lastname@example.org) by Monday 16th January 2017.
+Full applications are due for submission to the SGSSS-DTP by Monday 12th February 2018.
+The application process is detailed at: http://www.socsciscotland.ac.uk/studentships/student-led_competition/how_to_apply.
+The first step is to secure an offer of a PhD place, so initial contact must be made to the pathway representative at Edinburgh Napier University (Dr Laura Muir: email@example.com) by Monday 15th January 2018.

 Applicant interests should align with the focus of the pathway research.
 At Edinburgh Napier University this places emphasis on the relationship between the use of information and societal development within the broader context of the ESRC SGSSS-DTP.
 The key areas of research interest are:

 - Democratic digital engagement